 Kirsten completed her undergraduate education at Wilfrid Laurier University, where she attained her Honours Bachelor of Arts in Psychology and Minors in Women’s Studies and Anthropology.
 She then completed an Ontario College Graduate Certificate through Algonquin College in Autism and Behaviour Sciences.

-Following her passion for Psychology, Kirsten began studying Clinical and Counselling Psychology at Adler Graduate Professional School in 2018, working towards a Master of Psychology and Certificate in Trauma Psychotherapy.
-She is currently researching the stigmatization of mental illness for her major research project at Adler.
+Following her passion for Psychology, Kirsten began studying at Adler Graduate Professional School earning her Master of Psychology degree with an additional Certificate in Trauma Psychotherapy.

-Kirsten began her first clinical psychology internship at Pine River Institute.
-Pine River Institute is a holistic, residential treatment centre for adolescents and young adults struggling with addiction, mental health, behavioural, and interpersonal relationships.
-Here, she spent over 450 hours working closely with a group of female students.
+Kirsten began her first clinical psychology internship at Pine River Institute, a holistic residential treatment centre for adolescents and young adults struggling with addiction, mental health, behavioural, and interpersonal relationships.